hhdang241/e-commerce-sales-analysis/README.md

 ## Objective

-The objective of using this dataset for analysis and creating a dynamic Power BI dashboard is to derive actionable insights into the company's sales and customer preferences.
+The objective of using this dataset for analysis and creating an interactive Power BI dashboard is to derive actionable insights into the company's sales and customer preferences.

 ## About the dataset: